red-bin/chicago_tickets/README.md

 Work in progress on another attempt to clean up parking data.
 Currently validates ticket data and Chicago address data for simple parsing errors:
 ```
 ###Check first million tickets for errors.
-###The data from FOIA is semicolon separated.
-This identifies many

 /tickets.py -t1000000 | grep Code
 [('Violation Code', 'E'), ('Badge', 'EXPIRED PLATES OR TEMPORARY REGISTRATION'), ('Ticket Queue', '025')]